Prerequisites

 Apply this policy to the source bucket:

-Configure inventory report
+Configure the inventory report

 inventory-reports/) in your inventory configuration to separate reports from your source data.